A One Day Seminar on Kashmir Shaivism

 2 May 2017

-School of Humanities and Social Sciences, Jain University in collaboration with Kashmir Ashram Trust organized a one-day seminar on Kashmir Shaivism on 22 April 2017.
+School of Humanities and Social Sciences, Jain (Deemed-to-be University) in collaboration with Kashmir Ashram Trust organized a one-day seminar on Kashmir Shaivism on 22 April 2017.

 The Seminar began with the presentation of Dr. Anusheel Munshi, Director – Radiation and Oncology, Fortis Memorial Research Institute, Gurgaon who gave a brief overview of the history and the development of the Kashmiri Shaivism.
 This was followed by an enlightening discourse by Prof. Ramakant Angiras, an erudite scholar of International repute, Ex.
 Professor of Kalidas Chair, Panjab University, Chandigarh.